yunsoft2019/Lever-Plus/README_CN.md

 ## .env 文件设置
 You should set the Environment varibles for dataset path and openflamingo path:
 ```
-CHECKPOINT_PATH="./openflamingo"  # the checkpoint path you want to save
+CHECKPOINT_PATH="./checkpoints"  # the checkpoint path you want to save
 COCO_PATH="/path/to/mscoco"
 VQAV2_PATH="/path/to/vqav2"
+OKVQA_PATH="/path/to/okvqa"  # OKVQA dataset path
 RESULT_DIR="/path/to/result"  # the dir to save result(checkpoint, inference metric, cache...)
 ```
 Flamingo checkpoint会自动下载在CHECKPOINT_PATH